Take a deep breath, and dive right into Hampi!

 Like all good things must come to an end, so did the good fortune of this once prosperous empire.
 But before we get down to what went wrong, let’s take a look at what went right for so many centuries for this mighty empire.

-While Hampi changed dynasties under the same Vijayanagara Empire, it continued to serve as one of the biggest trading centers in the world through the centuries; one of the primary reasons for the astounding wealth and splendour in Hampi.
+While Hampi changed dynasties under the same Vijayanagara Empire, it continued to serve as one of the biggest trading centres in the world through the centuries; one of the primary reasons for the astounding wealth and splendour in Hampi.

 Merchants from all over the world journeyed to this distant land to trade in spices, cotton, silver, and gold.